Mew463/Project-l0ckcr4ck3r/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/72902803/190001057-069cf706-c8b1-4324-ace1-77e981bfb805.gif)

-Since the servo is modified with an [analog Feedback wire](https://www.youtube.com/watch?v=XfZLtkr6dgU&ab_channel=CuriousMotor), we can pull up on the shackle and use this to check whether the lock has been opened or not.
+Since I modified the servo with an [analog Feedback wire](https://www.youtube.com/watch?v=XfZLtkr6dgU&ab_channel=CuriousMotor), we can pull up on the shackle and use this to check whether the lock has been opened or not.

 ![ezgif com-gif-maker (6)](https://user-images.githubusercontent.com/72902803/190021674-d77ea7ec-cc6f-4fd7-95ee-f4dc7078bf53.gif)